audacity/audacity/lib-src/portmidi/pm_win/README_WIN.txt

         - these are absolute paths to the Java SDK; you'll need to install the Java SDK (from Sun) and update these directories in order to build this project.
+        - similarly, the Linker->Input->Additional Dependencies list has a path to the jvm.lib file, which needs to be correct(ed).

 6)  use Build->Batch Build ... to build everything in the project